criteo/vertica-hyperloglog/README.md

 Using Vertica's own implementation turned out to be not acceptable for us for three of reasons.
 1. It does not allow creating synopses outside of Vertica.
 Our goal is to be able to run the first step (synopsis creation) in Hadoop, while there is no obvious way how this could be achieved.
 2. Basic benchmarking job we did proved its performance to be disappointing.
 3. Vertica's implementation does not allow any elasticity in terms of precision or bucket compression used.
-As a consequence, the synopsis has constant size of 49154 bytes, which is equivalent to 16 bits of precision with a 2-byte header.
+As a consequence, the synopsis has a constant size of 49154 bytes, which is probably an equivalent of 16 bits of precision with a 2-byte header.
 In our opinion this precision is an overkill in many applications.
 Further in this readme we show that we are able to achieve better accuracy than the native implementation with as little as 1/5 of required storage.

 ## Modification's to the original HLL algorithm